gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 The RTH function is intended to provide a reasonable effort to bring relatively sedate aircraft such as Radians, EasyStars, Bixlers and flying wings such as the Phantom towards the launch point or home.

-It is assumed that you have tuned your PID parameters using accepted techniques described elsewhere.
-Be aware that the fixed wing PID coefficients are generally of a significantly lower value than that for multicopters.

 The RTH home function is intended to be used for model aircraft with:
   * Ailerons
   * Elevons